Robert J. Cabral Station: History

 The station building was built by the Southern Pacific Railroad in 1930, replacing an earlier Stockton station located a few blocks to the south.

 The overall design of the station is based on Italian Renaissance and Spanish Revival prototypes.
 It follows the classical Palladian five-part plan in which there is a center block connected to two end wings by hyphens.
 The brick building includes extensive terracotta detailing, such as stylized rope around the large arched windows and a wide frieze that runs around the structure.

 Passenger trains to the station were discontinued in 1972.
 Abandoned in the early 1980s, the depot fell into disrepair.

 Altamont Commuter Express service commenced operations with Stockton as its terminus in 1998, and the San Joaquin started service here the following year.
 In 2001, the San Joaquin Regional Rail Commission (SJRRC), which provides ACE, purchased the old depot for $236,000 (equivalent to $ in adjusted for inflation).
 Within a year, plans were drawn up for a full $6.5 million restoration that was completed in 2003.
 The majority of the funds came through "Measure K," a local voter-approved ½ cent sales tax dedicated to transportation improvement projects.

 The station exterior was updated in early 2010 with improvements to the parking lot and landscaping, including added handicapped parking.

 When originally constructed, the track closest to the Cabral Station platform was a dead-end tail track.
 This layout made it impossible for San Joaquins trains to stop at the platform.
 Instead, passengers loaded from the Weber Road grade crossing.
 In 2015, the platform track was extended north and tied back into the mainline, allowing Amtrak trains to serve the station platform.

 Connections

 San Joaquin Regional Transit District (RTD) Express route 44, a bus rapid transit service, stops at the station every 20 to 30 minutes to the Downtown Transit Center and to the Union Transfer Station, major hubs for the RTD bus system.
 The Downtown Transit Center at 421 E. Weber Avenue is located five blocks (0.5 mi) west of the station.

 Two Amtrak Thruway routes serve this station daily.
-Route 3 buses connects passengers to the other station in Stockton, Sacramento, Chico and Redding.
+Route 3 connects passengers to the other station in Stockton, Sacramento, Chico and Redding.
 Route 6 connects passengers to San Jose and points in between using ACE trains.